If any of these participants sound like you or someone you know, please contact us!Contact Us

 Sharing information on this website is not a requirement of UDN participation.
 Only descriptions about participants who give explicit consent will appear here.

-A change in the ASXL2 gene was identified in a male, age 8 who is larger than average (macrosomia) and has atypical facial features (including a large birthmark on his forehead (glabellar hemangioma)), a decrease in brain white matter (cerebral white matter atrophy), and learning difficulties (read full description).
+A change in the ASXL2 gene was identified in a male, age 8 who is larger than average (macrosomia), has a large birthmark on his forehead (glabellar hemangioma), a decrease in brain white matter (cerebral white matter atrophy), and learning difficulties (Shashi-Pena syndrome) (read full description).

 Jul 01, 2016